MadhuriDongre/ExpenseAppWithReactRedux/readme.md

-yarn install - install all the dependencies defined in the package.json file. yarn run build:dev - build wekpack in dev mode yarn run build:prod - build wekpack in prod mode yarn run dev-server - run the server and start the project at http://localhost:8080/ yarn test - run the test suites and test cases in watch mode
+yarn install - install all the dependencies defined in the package.json file. yarn run build:dev - build wekpack in dev mode yarn run build:prod - build wekpack in prod mode yarn serve - boot-up live-server and run the application yarn run dev-server - run the server and start the project at http://localhost:8080/ yarn test - run the test suites and test cases in watch mode